Skip to content

 These are things to look out for and make a note of.

-For YouTube, you’ll want to be digging into SEO and keywords.
+For YouTube, you want to be digging into SEO keywords.

-YouTube SEO is much like Google SEO - you want to find low-difficulty, high-volume keywords relevant to your business.
-Using Google scraping tools can help you do this and identify trends to optimise your content strategy for maximum visibility and reach on YouTube.
-You can then repurpose your content to create videos and target those keywords.
+YouTube SEO is much like Google SEO.
+As a primer, you want to find low-difficulty, high-volume keywords relevant to your business.
+Google scraping tools can help you identify trends and optimise your content strategy for visibility and reach.

 Follow thought leaders

-Last but not least, check out what the industry leaders on each platform are up to.
+Last but not least, check out what the industry leaders and business owners on each platform are up to.

 On LinkedIn, Cognism looks up to companies like Gong and experts like Chris Walker and Josh Braun.